How do I register?

 - “You’re never fully dressed without a smile!”

 What level of dancer does my child need to be?

 All levels of dancers are welcome.
 Because the camp offers dance training in a multitude of dance styles, it is unlikely that anyone would have intermediate/advanced experience in all of them.
 At this camp, it is more important that everyone has a great attitude, a lot of energy, and an interest in learning new things.

 What is the performance like?

-It is a recital for our campers to share their accomplishments with family, friends, and the general public.
+It is an awesome show for our students to share their accomplishments with family, friends, and the general public.
 Each session will offer new choreography different from the other sessions.
 The performance is free and held on stage at Memorial City Mall in front of the Xfinity Fireplace.

 Can students take classes in just one style of dance?

 No. We expect campers to learn all the styles offered.